mscribe/crpm-eks-app/README.md

 2. Search for the existing EKS role that was used to create the EKS cluster initially, and open the role.
 3. Click the **Trust Relationships** tab.
 4. Click **Edit trust relationship**.
-5. Add the following statement into the Statement list:
+5. Add the following statement into the **Statement** list, replacing the ARN below with the ARN of your CodeBuild project created for deploying the application:

 ```json
     {